A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

-On the theory side, we know that the art gallery problem is decidable using tools from real algebraic geometry.
+Let us continue by considering worst-case optimality.
+We know that the art gallery problem is decidable using tools from real algebraic geometry.
 The idea is to encode guards by real numbers and use polynomial equations and inequalities to encode visibility~\cite{EfratH06}.
 Currently, researchers working on solving polynomial equations repeatedly report that~$12$ is the maximum number of variables they could handle, using exact methods.
 (The second author asked this at several conferences and workshops.)
-To express the art gallery problem by polynomial equations has a considerable blow up and needs existentially and universally quantified variables.
-In summary, we would be surprised, if these exact methods could even find an optimal solution of size~two for the art gallery problem.
-As the art gallery problem is \ER-complete~\cite{ARTETR}, we know that methods from real algebraic geometry are unavoidable for any exact algorithm, without additional assumptions.
+Expressing the art gallery problem using polynomial equations has a considerable blow-up and needs existentially and universally quantified variables.
+We think it is unlikely that those methods can be applied to decide if a polygon can be guarded with three guards, but we leave this as an interesting open problem.
+To summarize, we would be surprised if these exact methods could even find an optimal solution of size~two for the art gallery problem.
+As the art gallery problem is \ER-complete~\cite{ARTETR, stade2022complexity}, we know that methods from real algebraic geometry are unavoidable for any exact algorithm, without additional assumptions.
+The \ER-completeness of the art gallery problem~\cite{ARTETR, stade2022complexity} is a very good explanation of why researchers were not able to find algorithms that avoid the aforementioned algebraic methods.
+Furthermore, it explains why it is hard to prove that practical discretization schemes work from a theoretical perspective.
+To be precise, if there would be a discretization scheme with worst-case guarantees, then $\NP\neq \ER$.